denoland/tic-tac-toe/README.md

 This is a global, real-time multiplayer Tic-Tac-Toe game written in Deno.
-It persists game states in a Deno KV store, and synchronizes game state between clients using BroadcastChannel.
+It persists game states in a Deno KV store, and synchronizes game state between clients using the `watch()` feature of Deno KV.

 ## Features

 - Real-time multiplayer game
-- Global persistent game state using Deno KV
+- Persistent game state and coordination using Deno KV
-- Synchronizes game state between clients using BroadcastChannel
 - Uses GitHub OAuth for authentication

 This project is hosted on Deno Deploy: